Mrt0t0/NewGreedy/README.md

-# NewGreedy v0.6 - Progressive Upload Multiplier BitTorrent Client Proxy
+# NewGreedy v0.7 - Progressive Upload Multiplier Proxy
+# Mrt0t0

 ### Description

-NewGreedy v0.6 is an advanced HTTP proxy for BitTorrent clients.
-(Greedy Torrent Like).
+NewGreedy v0.7 is a HTTP proxy for BitTorrent clients.
+(GreedyTorrent Like).

 It intercepts tracker "announce" requests and intelligently modifies the `uploaded` statistic.
-This version uses a **progressive multiplier**, which starts at 1.0 and linearly increases to a configurable maximum over a set duration, making the reported upload values appear more natural.
+This version uses a **progressive multiplier** that starts at 1.0 and linearly increases to a configurable maximum over a set duration.

+This version introduces **dual logging**: all activity is logged simultaneously to the console for real-time monitoring and to a file for persistent records.

 The reported upload is calculated as: `Reported Upload = Real Downloaded * Progressive Multiplier`.

-Logs are displayed directly in the console for real-time monitoring, with data values shown in Megabytes (MB).

 ### Features

--   **Progressive Multiplier**: Simulates realistic upload behavior.
+-   **Progressive Multiplier**: Simulates realistic upload behavior over time.
 -   **Download-Based Calculation**: Ensures a steady increase in reported ratio.
+-   **Dual Logging**: Logs activity to both the console and a file.
+-   **Log Rotation**: Automatically deletes old log files to save space.
 -   **Safe Parameter Handling**: Prevents corruption of critical tracker parameters.
--   **Real-time Console Logging**: Provides immediate feedback on proxy activity.
--   **Multi-Threaded & Robust**: Handles multiple connections and restarts on failure via `systemd`.
+-   **Multi-Threaded**: Handles multiple simultaneous client connections.

 ### Dependencies

 -   Python 3.x
 -   `requests` library (`pip install requests`)

+### Configuration (`config.ini`)

+-   `listen_port`: The local port the proxy listens on.
+-   `max_upload_multiplier`: The target multiplier to be reached.
+-   `ramp_up_seconds`: The duration for the multiplier to increase to its max.
+-   `log_file`: The path for the persistent log file.
+-   `log_retention_days`: How long to keep the log file before deleting it.

-### Installation (Linux with systemd)
+### Installation & Usage

 1.  **Clone the repository:**
     ```